Jooshua/jooshua.github.io/_pages/teaching.md

 - Introduction to quantum computing (WS23)
 - Software engineering I (SS23, SS24, SS25)
 - Practice of software development (WS22, WS23)

+I have also (co-)supervised 4 theses so far.